delgebaly/DH150-DanyaElgebaly/README.md

 Evaluation:
 - _Severity Rating: 2_
 - One issue that seems to arise from the homepage is that it re-directs you to the library catalog in order to carry out your search.
 From there, there are no shortcuts that allow you to access other catalogs for articles, journals, databases, and more.
 As a result, you must return to the main site, click on the type of medium you want to search for, and re-do your search in order to retrieve the results you want.
-If a user uses the library website for research purposes, this is important as it helps simplify the complexity an frustration of the search process.
+If a user uses the library website for research purposes, this is important as it helps simplify the complexity and frustration of the search process.

 ## 4. Consistency and Standards
 Explanation: